mech/Notes/Functional/functional_programming.md

 We're still stuck with mostly "von Neumann" style languages that talk about state and assignment and memory and stuff.

+> Functional units of small size are key to evolvable code.
+This makes for a fine grained "code sand" which can be brought into ever changing shapes.

 ## Programming Paradigms - Styles

 * Unstructured - Assembly languages, linear sequence of instructions interrupted with occasional jump.